Lexevolution/Skyfrost-Unofficial-Docs/Tutorials/Uploading/Upload object to inventory.md

 This POST request does not have a body.

-This request will return the [Asset Uplaod Data object](/Data%20Types/Asset%20Upload%20Data.md).
+This request will return the [Asset Upload Data object](/Data%20Types/Asset%20Upload%20Data.md).
 This contains all the information about how and where to upload the asset.
 You will need to store this object in a mutable variable, due to needing to return an edited version later on.

 If the asset is large enough (>16MB in my experience), the `isDirectUpload` boolean from the Asset Upload Data object will likely be false, the `totalChunks` will be greater than 1, and the `chunkSize` will be smaller than `totalBytes`.
 This means you will need to split the asset file into `chunkSize` chunks, with the last chunk being the remaining bytes.
 The total amount of chunks you have split the asset in to should equal `totalChunks`.